Top 5 Reasons to Adjust Your W-4 Withholding

 What's a W-4 and why should I pay attention to it?

-Every time you earn income, you'll most likely owe income taxes.
-Your employer's tax payments for you are based on the information you submit on your Form W-4.
+Every time you earn income, you'll most likely owe income taxes on it.
+If you're an employee working for someone else, your employer will generally withhold federal income taxes from each paycheck and send it to the IRS.
+How much income tax your employer withholds is based on the information you submit on your Form W-4.

 -